Reflections on “Opening Passages”: Photographers Respond to Chicago and Paris

-Opening Passages is a photographic exhibition bringing together the perspectives of ten emerging French and American artists whose works explore the dynamic social landscapes of Chicago and Paris.
-The unique approaches of the photographers highlight the historic processes of urban redefinition taking place in both cities with subtlety and accuracy.
+Curated by Carl Fuldner, along with associate curators Pascal Beausse (Cnap) and Clément Postec (Ateliers Médicis), Opening Passages was a photographic exhibition that brought together the perspectives of ten emerging French and American artists whose works explored the dynamic social landscapes of Chicago and Paris.
+The unique approaches of the photographers highlighted the historic processes of urban redefinition taking place in both cities with subtlety and accuracy.

-Additional events aim to foster greater transatlantic dialogues among the artists and fruitful exchanges with the public.
+Additional events aimed to foster greater transatlantic dialogues among the artists and fruitful exchanges with the public.

-Opening Passages is part of Art Design Chicago, a citywide collaboration initiated by the Terra Foundation that highlights the city’s artistic heritage and creative communities and Villa Albertine’s City/Cité program that seeks to foster a multidisciplinary transatlantic conversation on urban issues.
-Pairing metropolitan areas from both countries, it brings together diverse stakeholders, including researchers, artists, architects, journalists, urban planners, community activists, culture professionals, and political leaders.
+Opening Passages was part of Art Design Chicago, a citywide collaboration initiated by the Terra Foundation that highlights the city’s artistic heritage and creative communities and Villa Albertine’s City/Cité program that seeks to foster a multidisciplinary transatlantic conversation on urban issues.
+Pairing metropolitan areas from both countries, it brought together diverse stakeholders, including researchers, artists, architects, journalists, urban planners, community activists, culture professionals, and political leaders.

 Since 2021, the Paris-Chicago dialogue has been flourishing under the umbrella of Clichycago: a platform for community-based cultural exchange and artistic experimentation, with the support of the Ateliers Médicis in Clichy-sous-Bois / Montfermeil (France) and Villa Albertine in Chicago.